 Best Elementary Education Program in the Country, U.S. News & World Report

-Robert Q. Berry, III Associate ProfessorJulia Jackson Cohen Assistant ProfessorPatrice Preston Grimes Associate ProfessorLatisha Hayes Associate Professor, Director, McGuffey Reading CenterPatricia A. Jennings Associate ProfessorJudy Paulick Assistant Professor of EducationStephen P. Plaskon Associate Professor, Director of Studies, Brown Residential CollegeRobert H. Tai Associate ProfessorPeter Youngs Professor
+Robert Q. Berry, III ProfessorJulia Jackson Cohen Assistant ProfessorPatrice Preston Grimes Associate ProfessorLatisha Hayes Associate Professor, Director, McGuffey Reading CenterPatricia A. Jennings Associate ProfessorJudy Paulick Assistant Professor of EducationStephen P. Plaskon Associate Professor, Director of Studies, Brown Residential CollegeRobert H. Tai Associate ProfessorPeter Youngs Professor